Sphereon-Opensource/SIOP-OID4VP/README.md

 Once the VP is returned it means we have gone through the Presentation Exchange process as defined in [OpenID Connect for Verifiable Presentations (OIDC4VP)](https://openid.net/specs/openid-connect-4-verifiable-presentations-1_0.html)
 .
-We can now continue to the regular flow of creating the Authentication Response below, all we have to do is pass the VP in as an option.
+We can now continue to the regular flow of creating the Auth Response below, all we have to do is pass the VP in as an option.

-### OP creates the Authentication Response using the Verified Request
+### OP creates the Auth Response using the Verified Request

-Using the Verified Request object we got back from the op.verifyAuthenticationRequest method, we can now start to create the Authentication Response.
+Using the Verified Request object we got back from the op.verifyAuthorizationRequest method, we can now start to create the Auth Response.
 If we were in the Presentation Exchange flow because the request contained a Presentation Definition we now need to pass in the Verifiable Presentations using the vp option.
 If there was no Presentation Definition, do not supply a Verifiable Presentation!
 The method will check for these constraints.